tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasSpecification
 - Preferred Label: has Specification
-- Definition: Relates a Method to a Specification.
+- Definition: Relates a bdqffdq:Method to a bdqffdq:Specification.
 - Range [ owl:someValuesFrom bdqffdq:hasSpecification ]
-- Comments: Describes the relationship between a derived bdqffdq concept that is a Method and the FundamentalConcept of a Specification (technical description of a test).
+- Comments: Describes the relationship between a derived bdqffdq concept that is a bdqffdq:Method and the bdqffdq:FundamentalConcept of a bdqffdq:Specification (technical description of a Test).

 ********************